Midtrans/mt-alt-doc/en/snap/platform/overview.md

 ## Shopify

-?> Limitation & Disclaimer:<br>
-As [announced by Shopify](https://shopify.dev/apps/payments/hosted-payment-sdk), Shopify planned to deprecate the previous payment integration platform (Hosted Payment SDK) by June 30, 2022.
+?> As [announced by Shopify](https://shopify.dev/apps/payments/hosted-payment-sdk), Shopify planned to deprecate the previous payment integration platform (Hosted Payment SDK) by June 30, 2022.
 Shopify has urged Midtrans (and other payment gateways) to migrate to their new [Payment Platform integration](https://shopify.dev/beta/payments-apps/).
-In compliance with it, Midtrans has migrated to the new platform, as a result of the new mechanism, __you__ as a __Midtrans’ merchants will need to migrate by installing Midtrans as Shopify Payment App__.<br><br>
+In compliance with it, Midtrans has migrated to the new platform, as a result of the new platform, __you__ as a __Midtrans’ merchants will need to migrate by installing Midtrans as Shopify Payment App__.<br><br>
-__If by June 30, 2022 you have not done so__, Midtrans payment integration (installed using the previous mechanism) __may no longer work for your Shopify store__.<br><br>
+__If by June 30, 2022 you have not done so__, Midtrans payment integration (installed using the previous platform) __may no longer work for your Shopify store__.<br><br>
-Due to the current limitation of the Shopify’s new payment platform, here is limitation that should be expected:<br>
+Due to the changes introduced by Shopify’s new payment platform, there are some changes (compared to previous integration version) and limitations that should be expected.
+Visit [Known Limitations](#known-limitations) under Advanced section to see the details.
-__Only supports Production environment__ (real payment mode), not Sandbox environment yet (test payment mode).
-Due to the complexity of the new platform to connect with Midtrans’ sandbox environment.<br>
-__Restock Feature is not yet available__, in previous integration, if customer left Snap page without proceeding with any payment method, order will be updated as canceled on Shopify after two hours, and will be restocked.
-For this new integration, restock is not yet available, for an alternative, you need to cancel the order manually from Shopify admin, to release the stock that previously is allocated for customer.
-<br><br>
-You can try to contact Shopify regarding the limitation, should you have any concern about them.<br><br>
-Later when the Shopify platform starts to uplift the limitations, only then Midtrans will be able to start adding restock feature.
-Sandbox environment mode is also planned to be supported (but, likely as a separate payment app).

 Please complete the steps given below: